bytebase/bytebase.com-old/content/docs/en/operating/disaster-recovery.md

 #### Step 2 - Choose a target time to restore.

-After PITR is done, the current database will be restored to the state before but not including the target time.
+PITR restores the database to the state right before the target time.
 For example, if you give the restore time 10:00:00, Bytebase would recover the database to the state just after 9:59:59 passed but before 10:00:00.

 Note that the time is at the local timezone of your browser.